rainbow-me/rainbowkit/.changeset/eleven-shoes-love.md

 RainbowKit is now localized in 10 languages and counting 🌎

-A user's preferred language is automatically detected and the wallet linking experiencing will be fully localized out of the box, including the `ConnectButton`.
+A user's preferred language is automatically detected and the wallet linking experience will be fully localized out of the box, including the `ConnectButton`.
 Developers can always customize the language selection or allow their users to choose a different language by passing a `locale` prop to `RainbowKitProvider` like so:

 ```tsx
 <RainbowKitProvider locale="zh-CN">